HobnobMancer/cazy_webscraper/README.md

 - **Faster scraping:** The entirtity of CAZy can be scraped in 15 minutes
 - **Retrieval of UniProt data:** UniProt accessions, EC numbers, protein sequences, and PDB accessions can be retrieved from UniProt and added to the local CAZyme database
-- **Retrieve the latest taxonomic classifications:** Retrieve the latest taxonomic classifications from the NCBI Taxonomy and GTDB databases
+- **Retrieve the latest taxonomic classifications:** Retrieve the latest taxonomic classifications from the NCBI Taxonomy database (version >=2.1.0)
 - **Retrieve genomic data:** Retrieve the NCBI ID and version accession of the genomic assembly from CAZyme protein sequences were sourced
 - **Addition of an API:** As well as retrieving data from the local CAZyme database via an SQL interface, `cazy_webscraper` can retrieved user-specfied data (e.g. the GenBank protein accession and EC number annotations) for proteins matching user-specified critieria.
 The extracted data can be written to a `JSON` and/or `CSV` file, to facilitate inclusion in downstream analyses.
 - **Caching:** Data downloaded from CAZy is not only parsed and written to a local CAZyme database.
 The raw data files are written to cache.
 Data can be scraped directly from a cache (ideal if CAZy updates during the retrieval of multiple datasets from the CAZy database).